ashleysally00/seo-structured-data-fixes/README.md

 - After Search Console verifies domain, check **Index Coverage** to confirm all 5 main pages are indexed
 - ~~Use **Rich Results Test** again to confirm schema cleanup (WebSite vs. LocalBusiness)~~
 - ~~Consider adding 150–300 words of intro text to Books and About pages for SEO~~
 - Re-run SEMrush once quota resets to confirm errors are resolved
+- Fix the mobile view — check alignment of covers + captions in one-column layouts.
+- Verify with SEMrush or Google crawler that H2/H3 headings inside captions are being read correctly.
+- Look into: compressing book covers to lighter WebP/PNG for better performance (improves Core Web Vitals).